RudyThongWeselAja/WooCommerceWeselAja/readme.md

 3. Configure the gateway settings with your XenithPay credentials and Merchant credentials.
 4. Save changes and start accepting payments via XenithPay.

+For more information, visit https://docs.xenithpay.com/ to see more documentation.